 In the same way, Clare’s novels (again, including Lady Midnight) feature expansive casts, but sometimes are a little too expansive.
 In the first 30 pages or so of this novel alone, we’re introduced to around 15 characters (give or take a few) and given detailed to semi-detailed backgrounds on each one regarding their importance to the story.
 It’s a lot to take in and, at times, can make me feel disconnected from the story as I struggle to try to remember them all, much less try to establish emotional ties to them.
 More characters pour in as the novel progresses.
 Granted, some of these characters are from Clare’s other Shadowhunter novels (namely the Mortal Instruments series and the Infernal Devices trilogy), so these will be familiar faces to fans.
 But for unfamiliar or new readers, it feels like a tidal wave of characters being tossed in without much time to really get to know them.

 In the same way, the characters here are not unique to either Clare’s other works or YA urban fantasy in general.
 Many of the same tried and true themes are played out here, too, from an apocalypse-sized mystery to forbidden love.
-In truth, if you’ve read other Shadowhunter novels, you’ve essentially read this story, too, and witnessed the same character dynamics.
-There are unbreakable friendships, taboo love, and occasional juvenile banter and antics (as the lead characters are technically teens and act like teens at times).
+In truth, if you’ve read other Shadowhunter novels, you’ve read this story, too, and witnessed the same character dynamics.
+There are unbreakable friendships, taboo love, and juvenile banter and antics (as the lead characters, despite being quasi-angelic beings, are still teens and act like teens).
 (By way of example, one extended scene has a running commentary about vampire-made pizza.
-I suppose the idea of a vampire running a pizza place is supposed to be funny but, for me, this moment went on for far too long, lost its humor, and just came across as juvenile.)
-As a whole, Lady Midnight, which is a hefty tome indeed, eventually wore out its welcome and I just couldn’t finish it as I felt like I had read this type of plot and met these types of characters countless times before.
-Only at least this book had a cool cover.
+I suppose the idea of a vampire running a pizza place [where there is sure to be loads of garlic] is supposed to be funny but, for me, this went on for far too long and eventually lost its humor and became juvenile.)
+As a whole, Lady Midnight, which is a hefty tome, wore out its welcome and I just couldn’t finish it as I felt like I had read this type of plot and met these types of characters countless times before.

 Language – Minimal.
 Surprisingly, I didn’t run into much profanity at all (and any I did see fell within the PG range).

 Violence – This is where things turned dark but not too gory.
-Emma and her fellow Shadowhunters seek to uncover who has been murdering random victims and then mutilating their bodies and leaving demon marks on them.
-Again, while nothing ventures too far into the visceral, combat with dark beings and forces does occur and blood is spilled many times.
-Likewise, the novel hinges on a string of murders and descriptions of what was done to the bodies becomes the topic of discussion at times but avoids gory details.
-Elsewhere, demons and demonic beings are both present and engaged, and references are made to cults of demon worship.
-While not bordering on horrific, these moments are dark and clearly evoke a sense of the evil these beings are meant to induce.
-(Also, according to other reviews, there is a scene where two characters are whipped to the point of passing out, but I never got to that particular scene so I can’t comment on it.)
-Overall, this novel retains a dark (albeit not depressing) flavor that is redolent of Clare’s other books, so while there are some light-hearted moments, the majority of the story possesses a brooding and apprehensive tone.
+Emma and her fellow Shadowhunters seek to uncover who has been murdering random victims and then mutilating their bodies, leaving demon marks on them.
+Again, while nothing ventures too far into the visceral, combat with dark beings does occur and blood is spilled many times.
+Likewise, the novel’s central plot hinges on a string of murders and descriptions of what was done to the bodies becomes the topic of discussion at times but avoids gory details.
+Elsewhere, demons and demonic beings are present and engaged, and references are made to cults of demon worship.
+While not bordering on being horrific, these moments are definitely dark and evoke a sense of the evil terror these beings are meant to induce.
+(Also, according to other reviews, there is a scene where two characters are whipped to the point of passing out, but I never got to that scene so I can’t comment on it.)
+Overall, this novel retains a dark (albeit not depressing) flavor that is redolent of Clare’s other books, so while there are some light-hearted moments, the majority of the story possesses a brooding, apprehensive tone.

-Sexual Content – This novel has several sensual moments that stop just shy of characters actually having sex (so there is descriptive kissing, groping, and cuddling but nothing else, at least judging by what I read).
+Sexual Content – This novel has several sensual moments that stop just shy of characters actually having sex (so there is descriptive kissing, groping, and cuddling but nothing else, at least judging from what I read).
 Said couplings include straight and gay/bisexual characters (such as a few lengthy scenes, by way of example, frankly describe a passionate make out session between two men).
-Passing references are also made to same-sex marriage and there is talk of one same-sex couple adopting a child, which makes this novel feel like it’s trying too hard to pander to the PC crowd.
-Overall, I’m surprised at the amount of sensual content Clare’s books contain, some of which is controversial, yet they’re still marketed for teens (implying they’re appropriate for ages 13 and up).
+Passing references are also made to same-sex marriage and there is talk of one same-sex couple adopting a child, both of which makes this novel feel like it’s trying too hard to pander to the PC crowd.
+Overall, I’m surprised at the amount of sensual content Clare’s books contain especially as they’re marketed for teens (implying they’re appropriate for ages 13 and up).
 In my opinion, Lady Midnight is more fitting for an older audience (18+) with the above-said content issues in mind.